MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols-resetscope.md

 ---
 UID: NF:dbgeng.IDebugSymbols.ResetScope
 title: IDebugSymbols::ResetScope (dbgeng.h)
 description: The ResetScope method resets the current scope to the default scope of the current thread.
+This method belongs to the IDebugSymbols interface.
 old-location: debugger\resetscope.htm
 tech.root: debugger
 ms.date: 05/03/2018